-The PUD District will continue to be used to provide flexibility in land use and geometric controls.
+The PUD District will continue to provide flexibility in land use and geometric controls.
 To avoid conflicts with recommended provisions of the Town Land Use Plan, when a PUD General Project Plan provides for stricter supplemental regulations, then its controls shall govern a site development.
-PUD developments will continue to provide flexibility in land use for a combination of single single-family homes, apartments, and higher higher-density condominium // townhouse development.
-Developers of PUD's will be expected to provide suitable wastewater disposal and all infrastructure to connect to all public utilities as well as open space as a part of their land use plan.
+PUD developments will continue to provide flexibility in land use for a combination of single-family homes, apartments, and higher-density condominium/townhouse development.
+Developers of PUDs will be expected to provide suitable wastewater disposal and all infrastructure to connect to all public utilities as well as open space as a part of their land use plan.
 PUD developments will be subject to Town Board approval for the PUD zone change request and the Town Planning Board for site plan review and approval.
-Existing PUD developments should be encouraged to develop at high densities to further prevent suburban sprawl and expensive long-long-term maintenance associated with utility and roadway extensions associated with low-low-density development.
+Existing PUD developments should be encouraged to develop at high densities to further prevent suburban sprawl and expensive long-term maintenance associated with utility and roadway extensions associated with low-density development.